 LETTER FROM THE FOUNDER

 Hi!
 I’m Ming-Ming Tung-Edelman.
-I founded the Refugee Artisan Initiative, and MiMi Globe Goods non-profit organizations in 2013 in Seattle, WA. because my passion is to help refugee and immigrant women in the United States to build a better life for their families.
-All of the profits from our goods go directly to our wonderful women workers.
+I founded the Refugee Artisan Initiative, and MiMi Globe Goods non-profit organizations in 2016 in Seattle, Washingon, because my passion is to help refugee and immigrant women in the United States to build a better life for their families.
+All of the profits from our sales go directly to our wonderful women workers.

-From that inspiration, MiMi Globe Goods was born, and I got a chance to put my fashion certificate from the University of Washington, and my love of fashion, to work for good.
-Our nonprofit company uses recycled/upcycled materials, and helps trains immigrant women artisans to assemble all of our beautiful pieces.
-Each one is unique and handmade, and sold on MiMi Globe Goods, or at local retail outlets.
+From that inspiration, MiMi Globe Goods, my line of fabric jewelry, was born.
+I got a chance to put my fashion certificate from the University of Washington, and my love of fashion, to work for good.
+Our non-profit company uses recycled/upcycled materials, and trains women artisans to assemble all of our beautiful pieces.
+Each one is unique and handmade, and sold at refugeesarts.org, and at local stores.

 OUR PILOT PROJECT

 The first group of immigrants to craft our products were from Bhutan, and based in Tukwila and Everett, Washington.
-They began by making fabric flower necklaces, which have since expanded to earrings, barrettes and bangles.
+They began by making fabric flower necklaces, which were then expanded to earrings, barrettes and bracelets.

 The first woman hired was Toma.
-Disabled by polio, which she contracted during her 20 years in a Nepalese refugee camp, it was difficult for Toma to commute to work or stand for long periods.
+She was disabled by polio, which she contracted during her 20 years in a Nepalese refugee camp.
+It was difficult for Toma to commute to work or stand for long periods.
 Furthermore, as the oldest of 7 children, she was needed at home to help her mother care for younger siblings.
 We helped her provide for her family by creating beautiful jewelry at home.
 When Toma got married and moved to St Louis, Missouri in December of 2016, she referred her two good friends Rekha and Ananda.
 She still phone coaches our two new artisans whenever they have questions.

 Helping immigrants like Toma develop new skills and have sustainable home-based employment improves the lives of their entire families.
 There are currently no other organizations in the Greater Seattle area focused on training immigrant women in home-based jewelry making.

-Our beautiful jewelry and accessories made by our artisans are flying off the shelves at nearly a dozen local retail outlets and museum gift shops, including the Chihuly Glass Museum, Ten Thousand Villages, Volunteer Park Conservatory, Wing Luke Museum of the Asian Pacific American Experience, the Cathedral Shop at St. Mark’s, Satsuma Designs, Retroactive Kids, Drizzle & Shine, and more.
+After Toma and two additional artisans learned the fundamental sewing skills taught by volunteers, our beautiful jewelry and accessories were flying off the shelves at nearly a dozen local retail outlets and museum gift shops in the Seattle area.
+These included: the Chihuly Glass Museum Store, Ten Thousand Villages, Volunteer Park Conservatory, Wing Luke Museum Shop, the Cathedral Shop at St. Mark’s, Satsuma Designs, Retroactive Kids, Drizzle & Shine, and more.

 We were honored to receive the Audience Award at the 2016 NW Business Impact Pitch Competition.
-Later that year, we won the Social Innovation at the Seattle University Business Plan Competition and were invited to participate in the Bill & Melinda Gates Foundation’s Holiday Giving Marketplace in 2016 and again in 2017.
+Later that year, we won the Social Innovation award at the Seattle University Business Plan Competition and were invited to participate in the Bill & Melinda Gates Foundation’s Holiday Giving Marketplace in 2016 and 2017.
+We also made the final round in the Social Venture Partners (SVP) Fast Pitch competition in 2018, and we made alternate in 2017.

 ECO-FRIENDLY & FAIR-TRADE PRINCIPLES